shreeyasharma1804/notes/kubernetes/Pod.md

 ### Probes

-Probes are defined on a per container basis only.
+Probes are defined on a per container basis.

 ```yml
 apiVersion: v1